 Stress, anxiety, and insomnia are closely related disorders that most of us experience at some point in our lifetime.
 In fact, an estimated 264 million people suffered from an anxiety disorder in 2017, while 1 in 4 Americans continue to develop insomnia each year.

 Many experts agree that periods of high stress can trigger feelings of anxiety, which make it difficult to fall asleep at night.
-While not all sleep problems stem from anxiety, short term sleeplessness is often triggered by triggered by stress.
+While not all sleep problems stem from anxiety, short term sleeplessness is often triggered by stress.
 In addition to insomnia, chronic stress has a profound effect on our physical and mental well being.
 It can lead to memory loss, dizziness, nausea, and chest pain, and can increase our risk of autoimmune and heart disease.

 The good news is that natural calming herbs can help combat stress and anxiety, especially when paired with other healthy habits like diet, exercise, and appropriate amounts of sleep.
 Below are our favorite natural remedies that promote calm and relaxation.